How We’re Different

 Ben’s private tour is FUN.
 He will keep you fully engaged with his lively and animated storytelling and through a history trivia contest that’s sure to bring out the competitive nature in members of your group or family.
 You’ll appreciate Ben’s endless knowledge, enthusiasm, and sense of humor.

 Your children will LOVE this tour!
-Ben works with more than 1,500 grade school students on field trips of Boston’s Freedom Trail each spring and fall.
-His legendary rapport with children keeps the schools coming back year after year — many for over a decade.
+Ben works with more than 1,400 grade school students on field trips of Boston’s Freedom Trail each fall and spring.
+His legendary rapport with children keeps the schools coming back year after year—many for over a decade.
 You won’t find a tour guide in Boston who is better with kids than Ben.

 Everyone knows Ben.
-When you walk Boston’s Freedom Trail with Ben you’ll discover that everyone knows him.
+When you walk Boston’s Freedom Trail with Ben, you’ll discover that everyone knows him.
 How does this enhance your tour experience?
-Because of the relationships Ben has built over the years he can deliver things that other tour guides cannot.
-For example, during your visit to historic King’s Chapel Ben can guarantee you will hear the largest bell ever made by Paul Revere ring.
-A claim unmatched by other guides.
-That historic 2,437-pound bell was 200 years old in 2016!
+Because of the relationships Ben has built over the years, he can deliver things that other tour guides cannot.
+For example, during your visit to historic King’s Chapel, Ben can guarantee you will hear the largest bell ever made by Paul Revere ring—a claim unmatched by other guides.
+That historic 2,437-pound bell, cast in 1816, is over 200 years old!

 Hold History in your Hands!
 Tour participants have called Ben a “walking museum.”
 He shares his collection of rare documents and historic newspapers along the tour route.
 The extensive collection includes documents signed by John Hancock and Boston Tea Party participants Thomas Melvill and Amos Lincoln; original colonial newspapers containing ads for Paul Revere’s many businesses; coverage of the reading of the Declaration of Independence in Boston on July 18, 1776; and much more.

 Getting hungry yet?
-For private groups of up to 10 people, we stop for a reservation at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
-Here you’ll be treated to complimentary Boston Cream Pie (where it was invented in 1867) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
+For private tour groups of up to 10 people, on tour option 3, we can stop for a reservation at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
+Here you can purchase and enjoy Boston Cream Pie (where it was perfected) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
 Founded in 1855, the Parker House is the longest continuously operating hotel in the United States.
-It was home of the Saturday Club — a gathering on the last Saturday of the month of nineteeth-century literary talent that included Emerson, Thoreau, Hawthorne, Longfellow, and others.
+It was home of the Saturday Club—a gathering on the last Saturday of the month of nineteeth-century literary talent that included Emerson, Thoreau, Hawthorne, Longfellow, and others.
 Charles Dickens stayed here during his 1867-68 American reading tour.
-Another food treat is in store when we make our way to the North End.
+Another food stop is in store when we make our way to the North End.

 A personal link to Boston history.
 Ben’s ancestors walked the same cobblestone streets as Benjamin Franklin, John Hancock, and Samuel Adams.
 One of them even married silversmith Paul Revere Jr., firstborn son of the famous patriot.
 The link in this paragraph takes you to an interesting document containing photos of Edwards family treasures and information on how old Ben’s ancestors were when certain key events occurred in Boston.

-Free children’s eBook and audio book for all tour participants.
-Ben’s children’s book One April in Boston: The Gift of the Spyglass tells the tale of his early Boston ancestors and their connection to the Sons of Liberty and Paul Revere.
+Free children’s book and audiobook for all tour participants.
+Ben’s children’s book, One April in Boston, tells the tale of his early Boston ancestors and their connection to the Sons of Liberty and Paul Revere.
 It also honors his relative Philip Edwards by revealing the gift he gave to the neighborhood children before leaving for France to fight in World War I and passing into legend.
-For taking the tour you’ll receive Ben’s book as an eBook and 3 1/2-hour audio book on CD and MP3 audio.
+For taking the tour, you’ll receive Ben’s book in print (one per family), eBook, and MP3 audio formats.

-In 2016, the Paul Revere House opened a 3,600 square foot Education and Visitor Center in a restored row house from 1835 that abuts the Revere House courtyard and stands on a piece of Paul Revere’s original property.
-Who better to take you through the expanded Paul Revere House complex than Ben Edwards — a relative of Paul Revere who has served on the Board of Directors of the Paul Revere Memorial Association since 1999.
+Tour options 2 and 3 include time to tour inside the Paul Revere House (admission fee required) and tour option 3 includes a lunch break at Union Oyster House along the Freedom Trail—America’s oldest continuously operating restaurant established in 1826.
+Recently the Paul Revere House opened a 3,600 square foot Education and Visitor Center in two restored row houses from 1835 that abuts the Revere House courtyard and stands on a piece of Paul Revere’s original property.
+Who better to take you through the expanded Paul Revere House complex than Ben Edwards—a relative of Paul Revere who has served on the Board of Directors of the Paul Revere Memorial Association since 1999.